 The future is bright for those who want careers in hospital administration.
 Due to the increasing demand for hospitals, clinics and treatment centers to provide quality care for many people, hospital administration jobs are growing in quantity.
 The industry is currently competitive, with hospitals working to earn and keep the qualified candidates they hire.
 As a result, salaries are booming, with plenty of promotion potential through a career as a medical administrator.
-Health care management requires a great deal of skill and education from applicants, qualifications typically acquired during a Master’s of Health Administration program.
+Health care management requires a great deal of skill and education from applicants, qualifications typically acquired during a Master’s of Health Administration program or an MBA with a specialization in Healthcare Management.
 Graduates can expect a challenging career that makes a genuine enhancement in the quality of people’s lives.

 The field of hospital administration is due to expand fairly significantly in the next several years.
+This means that the amount of healthcare administration jobs is also set to rise.
 The Bureau of Labor Statistics (BLS) gives two reasons for this increase.
 First, people of the baby-boom generation are now in their late 50s to mid-70s.
 As they get older, their health care needs will grow.
 Second, the BLS observes that hospitals need trained health care administrators to streamline processes and manage daily functions so that medical staff can meet the higher demand for preventive care and treatment.
 Since aging baby boomers expect to live longer, healthier lives at home, the need for facilities that provide care outside of a nursing home will also increase.

 As the demand for health care administrators increases, so does the competition for qualified managers.
 The BLS maintains data on average salaries in the field.
 As medical and health services management changes to meet upcoming needs for quality improvement processes, salary grows.
 In 2019, the median hospital administrator salary was $104,280.
 While this figure represents a median of all health care managers in various clinics, treatment centers, and hospitals, the pay between facility types can be quite disparate.
 For example, someone working as a medical administrator at a specialty hospital can expect an average of $118,800 per year for a hospital administrator salary.
 In short, this is a field with a great deal of salary potential and growth opportunities.